Home Cocktails Ordinary Drink Caipirinha

 Common Mistake

-A common mistake is over-muddling the lime, which can release too much bitterness from the pith, making the drink less enjoyable.
+A common mistake is over-muddling the lime, which can release too much bitterness from the pith, negatively affecting the drink's flavor.

 Frequently Asked Questions